Carlsberg hit by rocky Russian market and rising costs

 | COPENHAGEN

-COPENHAGEN Danish brewer Carlsberg (CARLb.CO) has scrapped its profit margin target for eastern Europe, blaming volatile markets and raw material costs, and damping hopes the region can offset sluggish demand in western Europe.
+COPENHAGEN Danish brewer Carlsberg (CARLb.CO) has scrapped its profit margin target for eastern Europe, blaming volatile markets and rising costs, and damping hopes the region can offset sluggish demand in western Europe.

-The world's fourth-biggest brewer said on Monday sales growth had stalled in its key Russian market and the cost of an efficiency drive in western Europe would cap earnings growth this year, sending its shares down as much as 7 percent.
+Shares in the world's fourth-biggest brewer fell as much as 7 percent on Monday after it said growth had stalled in its key Russian market and the cost of an efficiency drive in western Europe would hold back earnings growth this year.

 "The change in long-term financial targets is probably the most disappointing element in the report," said Sydbank analyst Morten Imsgaard.